 Example of House Edge

-When it comes to explaining exactly how the house edge works, its most easily seen in Roulette.
+When it comes to explaining exactly how the house edge works in offline or online gambling, its most easily seen in Roulette.
 If you look at the European version of the game you’ll note the wheel has 37 numbered pockets from 0 to 36.
 With every spin of the wheel the payout for correctly predicting where the ball will land is 35 to 1.

 If you were to bet on every number on the Roulette table you’d have 37 chips in play and no matter what the result is, only one of those chips would win, as the ball can only land in one pocket at a time.
 This means that of the 37 chips, a player would lose 36, receiving in return 35 chips for correctly choosing the winning result.
 This would result in the net loss of 1 chip, so the average loss would be calculated at 1 and the initial bet 37, resulting in a house edge of 2.70%.
 Regardless of how many times this type of bet is placed, there will always be a loss of 2.70% as its built into the way the game works.